dubovitsky/Sitecore-Delivery-Playbook/content/development/02-local-environment-setup.md

 metaDescription: "The document describes how the setup of a local environment is defined on Sitecore project."
 ---

+It's important to have as fast as possible process of local environment installation.
+A developer should have possibility to spin up local environment based on guidelines provided in `README.md` file.

-`README.md` file contains all the details to setup local environment from the scratch and placed in your repository's root.
+`README.md` file contains all the details to setup local environment from the scratch and it's placed inside repository's root.
 The document covers the following topics:

+* Prerequisites
 * Requirements
-* Prerequisites
 * Installation Steps
-* Known Issues and fixes
+* Known issues and fixes
 * Useful tips